 History of WHOIS

 WHOIS traces its roots to 1982, when the Internet Engineering Task Force published a protocol for a directory service for ARPANET users.
 Initially, the directory simply listed the contact information that was requested of anyone transmitting data across the ARPANET.
-As the Internet grew, WHOIS began to serve the needs of different stakeholders such as registrants, law enforcement agents, intellectual property and trademark owners, businesses and individual users.
+As the Internet grew, WHOIS began to serve the needs of different stakeholders such as domain name registrants, law enforcement agents, intellectual property and trademark owners, businesses and individual users.
 But the protocol remained fundamentally based on those original IETF standards.
 This is the WHOIS protocol that ICANN inherited when it was established in 1998.

 Learn more about the History of WHOIS.